department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 - Identify key areas to monitor
   - Key areas to monitor for the user include screen views, statement downloads, and url navigation to pay.gov with Firebase/Google Analytics
   - Success and errors through the API will be tracked and alerted through datadog and linked to an alert slack channel
+- **Are you introducing any custom metric tags?
+Have you considered their cost and potential cardinality?
+High cardinality = higher cost**
+- **Are there any sensitive data risks with logging?**

 ## Infrastructure and network changes
 - List any changes or additions